MAHESH-THILAK-K/ADDITIONAL-PROJECT/TokayEdge Lite Platform/README.md

 <br/>

-## 🔋 Overview
+## 🦎 Overview

-**Smart Sensor Battery Pack** is a precision-engineered, open-source battery management and power delivery board built for long-duration IoT sensor deployments, remote telemetry nodes, and edge-compute field units.
-Designed ground-up in **KiCad** on a hardened 4-layer stackup, it combines a full-featured **BMS IC**, a coulomb-counting **fuel gauge**, a USB charging front-end, and a regulated system output — all on a single DRC-clean board with zero unrouted connections.
+**TokayEdge Lite Platform** is a compact, open-source RISC-V edge inference board built for embedded AI workloads, real-time sensor fusion, and always-on vision applications at the absolute periphery of a network.
+Engineered from scratch in **KiCad** on a hardened 4-layer stackup, it pairs a **GD32VF103** RISC-V microcontroller with a dedicated **Himax HX6538 neural accelerator**, a **DVP camera interface**, a MIPI CSI-2 breakout, and a full sensor peripheral bus — all DRC-clean with zero unrouted connections.

-Built around the **BQ25895** USB boost charger, **MAX17048** fuel gauge, **DW01A + FS8205A** battery protection circuit, and a precision **NTC thermistor** for thermal management, this board gives your sensor node a complete power story — from USB charging and cell protection through to system-level voltage regulation and accurate state-of-charge reporting over I²C.
+Named after the *Tokay gecko* — a creature that sees clearly in near-darkness and grips walls others cannot — TokayEdge Lite is designed for exactly those conditions: low light, low power, no cloud, no compromise.
+Whether you are deploying person detection on a solar-harvested remote camera, keyword spotting on an industrial vibration sensor, or anomaly classification on a field-mounted environmental node, TokayEdge Lite puts the model, the sensor, and the decision logic on a single board smaller than a credit card.

 ```
-Smart Sensor Battery Pack Design Philosophy
+TokayEdge Lite Platform Design Philosophy
-────────────────────────────────────────────
+──────────────────────────────────────────
-  → Full BMS stack on one board          (charge, protect, gauge, regulate)
+  → RISC-V native — no proprietary toolchain lock-in   (GCC + PlatformIO)
-  → Coulomb-counting state-of-charge     (MAX17048 — 1% SOC accuracy over I²C)
+  → Neural accelerator on-board                         (HX6538 — INT8 inference)
-  → Four-layer hardware protection       (OVP, UVP, OCP, OTP — never blow a cell)
+  → Sensor fusion first-class                           (IMU + PDM mic + camera DVP)
-  → USB-C / Micro-B input compatible     (BQ25895 — 5V to 9V adaptive input)
+  → Camera-ready out of the box                         (DVP + MIPI CSI-2 breakout)
-  → Dual-mode chemistry support          (Li-Ion 4.2V  /  LiFePO₄ 3.6V profiles)
+  → Zero-cloud inference                                (all processing on-chip)
-  → Low-quiescent standby                (< 8µA system idle — years on a coin cell)
+  → Sub-10mW idle power target                          (battery-deployable)
   → Fabrication-ready from day one                      (JLCPCB / PCBWay Gerber-clean)
 ```

 <br/>